Sumukha1496/maskdata/README.md

 ### Version 1.2.3
 - Bug fix for masking a list of elements in the nested json.
 More details: [Mask multiple fields](#mask-multiple-fields)
 - Deprecated *maskJsonFields*(For documentation on the maskJsonFields, check previous version README.md files) function and will be removed in the subsequent versions.
 Use *maksJson2* instead: https://www.npmjs.com/package/maskdata#mask-json
-### Version 1.2.2
-- Type definitions for the typescript developers.
-Yay!!!
-But there is a small change in how you import and use the library.
-Follow this to know how you can import and use the masking functions in a typescript project: [Mask data for Typescript](#maskdata-for-typescript)
-### Version 1.2.0
-- Support for masking cards, emails, passwords, phones, strings, and UUIDs.
-Mask all of them with a single call using - [Mask JSON fields](#mask-json)
-- Support for masking UUID - [Mask UUID](#mask-uuid)
-- Minor bug fix in card masking.
-- Extensive testing with the help of mocha test cases for all features covering more than 110 test cases.
-- Improved Documentation

 # How to Use
 ```javascript